pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/DesigningDependencies.md

 ## Dependency macros

-The library ships with a macro that can help improve the ergonoics of struct-based dependency interfaces.
+The library ships with a macro that can help improve the ergonomics of struct-based dependency interfaces.
 The macro ships as a separate library within this package because it depends on SwiftSyntax, and that increases the build times by about 20 seconds.
 We did not want to force everyone using this library to incur that cost, so if you want to use the macro you will need to